 Employer information was provided by the individual communities.
 Identifying information about employers collected by NH Employment Security is deemed strictly confidential.

-Approximate driving distances to the city hall of Manchester, Boston, Portland, Montreal, and New York; the nearest hospital(s); the nearest interstate/exit; and the nearest scheduled service airport were estimated from each community's city/town hall address using AAA's Internet TripTik mapping software.
+Approximate driving distances to the city hall of Manchester, Boston, Portland, Montreal, and New York; the nearest hospital(s); the nearest interstate/exit; and the nearest scheduled service airport were estimated from the address of each community's city/town hall.

-This represents the date the last community survey response was received.
+Represents the date the last community survey response, with changes, was received.